Rome

 Hotel Raphaël - Relais & Châteaux

 L'Hotel Raphaël - Relais & Châteaux occupies a 16th-century palazzo fifty metres from the Piazza Navona, ivy-covered façade, hall wallpapered with antiques and Old Master paintings.
-The rooms blend wood panelling, Rubelli fabrics and Carrara marble bathrooms, some with exposed beams and views over ochre rooftops.
+The rooms mix panelling, Rubelli fabrics and Carrara marble bathrooms, some with exposed beams and views over ochre rooftops.
 The Mater Terrae restaurant, starred vegetarian, serves creative Mediterranean cuisine on the top-floor panoramic terrace, facing the city’s domes.
 We tested room service, impeccable even at 23h.
 From 698 € a night, the address remains a discreet refuge for those seeking historic Rome without the ostentation of the Via Veneto palaces ✨

 What makes this hotel unique